 Bone density is a key factor in bond fracture prevention.
 Bone is made of cells that die and regenerate.
 When this process is compromised, the risk of fracture arises.
 During the early stages of life, we can ensure that we intake and store calcium through food to build up our bones, but after a certain age (about 30), the body stops absorbing calcium, and the storage that we created is now our reserve for the rest of life.
 Cell Regeneration in Bone and Other Body’s Tissues The body’s cells, like muscle cells, skin cells, tendon cells, ligament cells and even bond cells, are in constant change via a process called cell regeneration.
 Old cells die off and they get replaced with new cells.
 In the case of bone, the cells that allow this process to happen are called osteoblasts.
 While we age, this process slows down, meaning that cells would still die, but they don’t get replaced.
 A typical example is a woman going through menopause.
 Estrogen, which is the hormone responsible for bond metabolism, allows the activity of osteoblasts.
 During menopause, indeed, women have a drop in Estrogen production, and osteoblasts are not as operative as they used to be.
 Strength Exercises and Cell Regeneration As this meta-analysis shows, strength exercises are a positive stress stimulus for the body and can help the osteoblast work harder and maintain bone cell regeneration.
 When the body perceives stress as physical resistance, it does its best to establish a reparation mechanism.
 So whenever we pick a weight against gravity, the body would implement a regeneration of the tissue that are used to complete this action.
 Who Is at Risk of Losing Bone Mass?
 There are several factors that can contribute to decreased bone mass: Age: Bone density typically peaks in early adulthood and declines with age.
 Gender: Women, especially postmenopausal, are at higher risk due to hormonal changes that accelerate bone loss.
 Family History: A family history of osteoporosis can increase risk.
 Body Size: Individuals with smaller body frames may have less bone mass to draw from as they age.
 Hormonal Levels: Thyroid imbalances and reduced sex hormones can lead to bone loss.
 Dietary Factors: Low calcium and vitamin D intake contribute to diminished bone density.
 Lifestyle Choices: A sedentary lifestyle, excessive alcohol consumption, and smoking are linked to weaker bones.
 I have included factors like dietary and hormonal levels in the above list.
 Bear in mind that taking supplements such as calcium and vitamin D (which helps retain calcium) could have severe contraindications.
 So, always talk to your doctor or specialist about the intake of supplements.
 How to determine Bone Density?
 To determine bone density, there is a diagnostic test called Dual-energy X-ray Absorptiometry (DEXA or DXA).
 This non-invasive procedure measures the mineral content in bones, usually in areas like the spine, hip, or wrist, to assess bone density and identify potential risks of osteoporosis or fractures.
 The results are given as a T-score, which compares your bone density to the average peak bone mass of a healthy young adult.
 A T-score of -1.0 or above is considered normal, while a score between -1.0 and -2.5 indicates low bone mass (osteopenia), and a score of -2.5 or lower suggests osteoporosis.
 Other methods, like ultrasound or quantitative computed tomography (QCT), can also assess bone density, but DEXA remains the gold standard for bone health evaluations.
 Mobility before strengthening So far, we have discussed how strength exercises are a good way to maintain bond density.
 Still, I would not recommend that anyone who is not into strength exercise and has bone density issues go and start lifting heavily.
 Why (?), you may ask.
 Well, before we start lifting heavy, we want to ensure that the body mechanics are optimal for it, so we better start looking into your mobility and then pass on to the strength part of things.
 Please be aware that mobility has nothing to do with elasticity or stretching.
 Those are different practices.
 How Can We Achieve Great Mobility For people who decide to take a journey to ensure an optimal level of mobility and then strengthen the body, the first step is to assess their joint mobility with active and passive range of motion.
 After that, we could use a combo of Myotherapy treatment and mobility exercises to ensure they can quickly pick up the best of their mobility capacity, given their subjective presentation.
 And here is a list of mobility exercises which we may look into at first: Hip Openers to improve range of motion in the pelvis and lower back.
 Ankle Drills to support proper weight distribution in weight-bearing exercises.
 Thoracic Spine Mobility Exercises to prevent excessive strain on the lower back.
 AC Joint External rotation to ensure we can build strong rotator cuff muscles, essential for shoulder health It Is Time To Strength.
 How Can We Do This?
 Once the minimum mobility is achieved, which may take 1 to 2 weeks of training, depending on each individual and their subjective history and effort, we can start looking into more strengthening exercises.
 So, here is a list of different exercises that can help with strengthening, written with the progressions to follow: Calf raises with double leg, single leg and weight Hamstring and Quads Curl that gets weight added as weeks go by Standing Adduction and Abduction at cable machine or with resistance bend Glut Muscles training at cable machine or with resistance bend Deadlift for back and posterior chain muscle strength Squat with weights and explosion variations Cuff rotator-specific strength is Ideal before stepping into more complex arm weight-lifting Cervical muscle strength to prevent cervical headache and sore neck All of those exercises, except the cervical one, can then be modified to achieve plyometric drills and combined movement.
 But this is a process that would take months, and there is no rush to get to it, as I want you to be safe through out the all journey.
 Integrating Exercise into Myotherapy Treatment At Melbourne Massage and Treatment, I […]

 A meniscus is a cushion type of structure that sits between the femur head and the tibia, on the medial side of the knee and the femur and the fibula on the lateral side of the knee.
 Its role is to protect any friction between the femur head and the other bonds.
 In sports activities where there is a lot of stop-and-go or stop-and-twist type of motion, such as basketball or netball, the meniscus is put under intense stress, and the chance of injuries can increase.
 Meniscus tear classification?
 A meniscus tear is a type of injury that can be classified based on its severity and size.
 There are different types of classifications, but the most used and accepted is Laprade’s classification (LaPrade et al., 2014).
 Laprade classification of Meniscus root tears (MRTs) is based on the morphology during arthroscopic assessment.
 The classification includes five distinct lesions: Type 1 tears represent partial root tears that are stable (7% of all meniscus root tears).
 Type 2 tears represent complete radial tears within 9 mm of the root attachment centre (67.6%).
 This type of tear is then subdivided in three other sub-group based on the distance of the tear from the center of the root attachment (2A 0–3 mm, 2B 3–6 mm and 2C 6–9 mm).
 Type 3 tear was defined as bucket-handle tear with complete root detachment (5.6%).
 Type 4 tears are complex oblique tears with complete root detachment (10%) and bony avulsion of the root attachment (9.9%).
 Meniscus tear symptoms In order to diagnose a meniscus tear, the gold standard method is an MRI scan.
 That said, nowadays, the only time you would get an MRI scan to your knee for a meniscus injury, is for surgery purposes, as we now know, that live with a meniscus tear is possible, as long as the muscle that across the knee joint are well looked after.
 That said, in the early stage, the symptoms of meniscus tear can include: Joint swelling Tenderness in the knee on the medial or lateral portion of the knee A feeling of catch in the knee as is moving Limited range of motion A feeling of the knee not able to hold the weight.
 Localised pain To alleviate the discomfort, the aid of a crutch, especially in the early stage, is recommended, and as per all acute phase injuries, the first few days, rest and movement with pain-free range of motion are extremely important.
 In addition to this, heat can be applied for intervals of 15 minutes once or twice a day.
 How do we rehabilitate a meniscus tear?
 As with all injuries, there is not one rehabilitation process that works for everyone, but there are guidelines that can be used to lead a recovery process.
 Let’s start with the acute phase (first phase), which is the first 72 hours.
 In this time frame, we would avoid putting direct weight on the affected side and, where possible, do simple knee flex/ext pain-free movements.
 Placing a pillow under the knee could help avoid locking the knee, which may not feel comfortable.
 Second phase: In this phase, which would be somewhere after the initial 72 hours, if it feels comfortable, we can start placing some gentle weight on the knee, even though using a crutch can still be acceptable, especially in the early stage of this phase.
 The second phase can last up to 5 or 6 weeks.
 An active range of motion, where the knee flexion is always greater, and the knee extension is getting closer to full extension, would keep increasing daily.
 In this phase, we can introduce Isometric exercises for knee flexion and extension.
 Those types of exercises can be done with a bench curl machine or an elastic band or ankle weight.
 What is most important is to start with lightweight or resistance, hold the weight for 40 seconds, and release for 40 seconds.
 The time frame can be adapted to the patient’s comfort.
 Halfway through this phase, we can start to introduce eccentric and concentric loads with weights and potential assisted sit and stands type of movement, with a chair that is higher than average and something in front of the patient where they can hold on to (like the back of another chair).
 As the patients’ confidence and muscles start responding more and more to these exercises, we can move to the third phase, and here we are in week 7 or 8.
 The chair for sitting and standing is now at average height; we may not need anterior assistance anymore.
 It is now essential to ensure the patient is walking and confident about placing weight on the affected side.
 Single-leg squats can be initiated, maybe even with the aid of a stick initially, and day by day without.
 The load on the anterior and posterior chain muscles of the thigh is increased, and as we move forward from week 10 to week 12, plyometric exercises can be introduced.
 Along those exercises, we look into explosive lunge, squatting, skipping the rope and running.
 A great test would be the hopping test, which consists of single-leg hopping, side to side.
 One minute of oping should not reproduce any pain.
 All these progressions are approximations of a natural healing process, and based on the individual presentation, this protocol can be modified and enriched as needed.
 Meniscus tear and surgery.
-In their meta-analysis of 6 randomised control trials, Meng et al., 2024, concluded that data favour exercise therapy over surgery as a first intervention for meniscus tears.
+In their meta-analysis of 6 randomised control trials, Meng et al., 2024, concluded that data favor exercise therapy over surgery as a first intervention for meniscus tears.
 These conclusions come from the fact that the pain reduction, estimated with the knee Knee Injury and Osteoarthritis Outcome Score (KOOS), does not show any difference between the arthroscopic partial meniscectomy (APM) and exercise therapy.
 That said, it doesn’t mean that surgery is never an option.
 What Meng et al., 2024 prove is that before heading for an invasive procedure, it is worth it to look into exercise therapy on its own.
 If the conservative method does […]

 At Melbourne Massage and Treatment in Fitzroy North, we frequently encounter clients dealing with tennis elbow (lateral epicondylitis) and golfer’s elbow (medial epicondylitis).
 These conditions can cause significant discomfort and limit your ability to enjoy sports and everyday activities.
 While they are often associated with repetitive arm and wrist movements, it’s essential to consider how poor shoulder mobility and stability can contribute to these issues.
 What Are Tennis and Golfer’s Elbow?
 Tennis Elbow Tennis elbow affects the outer part of the elbow, causing pain and tenderness on the outside.
 This condition typically arises from overuse of the forearm muscles, especially those responsible for wrist extension.
 Activities such as painting, or even prolonged computer use, or overstreching of extensor muscles can trigger this condition.
 Golfer’s Elbow Conversely, a golfer’s elbow affects the inner part of the elbow, leading to pain on the inside.
 This condition is commonly associated with activities that require gripping, flexing the wrist, or repetitive forearm movements, such as golfing, throwing, or lifting.
 In this presentation is the common flexor tendon that get’s irritated, and refer with pain.
 The Connection to Shoulder Mobility and Stability While tennis and golfer’s elbow are localized conditions, they often stem from dysfunctions higher up in the kinetic chain, particularly in the shoulder.
 Poor shoulder mobility and stability can lead to compensatory patterns that place undue stress on the forearm and elbow joints.
 Shoulder Mobility Limited shoulder mobility can restrict the natural range of motion for various activities.
 For instance, if your shoulders lack mobility, you may overcompensate with your forearm muscles during tasks that require reaching, lifting, or throwing.
 This overcompensation can lead to strain, resulting in conditions like tennis or golfer’s elbow.
 To maintain proper shoulder mobility, you want to ensure the use of the glenohumeral joint along your exercises and move it with specific drills, as this would stimulate the joint synovial fluid and maintain the joint lubricated.
 On the other hand, if the joint is hypermobile, we should look into how to stabilize it better.
 Shoulder Stability Shoulder stability is crucial for maintaining proper alignment during movement.
 Weakness in the shoulder stabilizers can cause the shoulder joint to become unstable, leading to altered movement patterns.
 When the shoulder isn’t stable, the body often compensates by engaging the forearm and elbow excessively, increasing the risk of injury.
 As mentioned in the paragraph above, this is what would occur when someone presents with a hypermobility body.
 In the hypermobility presentation, the ligaments are more lax and don’t hold back the joint movement as expected.
 Assessing and Addressing the Issue At Melbourne Massage and Treatment, we recommend a comprehensive approach to address tennis and golfer’s elbow effectively: Assessment of elbow epicondylitis Understanding the root cause of your pain is vital.
 During an initial consultation, we still mainly focused on your elbow presentation and addressed what movement reproduced the discomfort.
 But not only that.
 Throughout a tailored investigation, we will address what could be the root cause of the problem.
 This way, it would be easier to develop a tailored treatment plan.
 Treatment for elbow epicondylitis Massage Therapy: Targeted massage can alleviate tension in the forearm and improve blood flow, promoting healing.
 MDN: Myofascial Dry Needling plays a really effective role in tendinitis management.
 It focuses on targeting the underactive muscles, restoring the neural connection between the central nervous system and muscle, and desensitizing the painful area.
 Mobilisation: Mobilisation is an ideal technique to address mobility issue, and improve the range of motion of a joint.
 For epicondylitis presentations, the mobilisation could focus on wrist, elbow or shoulder.
 This would be based on the finding along the assessment.
 Strengthening Exercises: In the exercise program, we will initially focus on exercises that can desitentize the elbow area, such as isometric holds, and then move to eccentric and concentric exercises.
 In this second step, we would already focus on specific shoulder mobility or stability exercises, as needed.
 Education Understanding proper biomechanics can empower you to make lifestyle changes that prevent future injuries.
 Giovanni will guide you through exercises and techniques to maintain shoulder health and prevent elbow pain.
 Conclusion Tennis and golfer’s elbow can be debilitating, but addressing shoulder mobility and stability is key to recovery and prevention.
 At Melbourne Massage and Treatment in Fitzroy North, Giovanni is dedicated to helping you achieve optimal function and well-being.
 If you’re experiencing symptoms of tennis or golfer’s elbow, don’t hesitate to contact Giovanni or Book Now your 15-minute free phone consultation to learn more about a personalized assessment and treatment plan.
 Together, we can work towards getting you back to the activities you love, pain-free.
 FAQ Q: What are tennis elbow and golfer’s elbow?
 A: Lateral epicondylitis, affects the outer part of the elbow, causing pain due to overuse of the forearm muscles, particularly those responsible for wrist extension.
 Common activities that can trigger it include painting and prolonged computer use.
 Medial epicondylitis, impacts the inner part of the elbow, leading to pain often associated with gripping, flexing the wrist, or repetitive movements like golfing or throwing.
 Q: How are shoulder mobility and stability related to these conditions?
 A: Poor shoulder mobility can lead to overcompensation by the forearm muscles during activities requiring reaching, lifting, or throwing.
 Similarly, weak shoulder stabilizers can cause the shoulder joint to become unstable, forcing the forearm and elbow to work harder, which increases the risk of injury.
 Both factors contribute to the development of tennis and golfer’s elbow.
 Q: What are the signs of limited shoulder mobility?
 A: Signs include restricted movement during overhead activities, difficulty reaching behind your back, and discomfort during routine tasks that involve lifting or throwing.
 These limitations can lead to compensatory movements that stress the elbow.
 Q: How do you assess tennis or golfer’s elbow at Melbourne Massage and Treatment?
 A: We conduct a thorough assessment that focuses on your elbow presentation, identifying movements that reproduce discomfort.
 This investigation also explores potential underlying issues related to shoulder mobility and stability, helping us understand the root […]